SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 - Upload the Application logo
 - Press save.

-You should be back at the settings blade.
+Now, you should go back to the settings blade.
 Go into **Keys** where you'll create a Client Secret.
 In order to do that, add a new security key (selecting 1 year or 2 years for key duration).
 Press the "Save" button in the lower part of the screen to generate the key value.
 After saving, you will see the key value. **Copy it in a safe place**, because you will not see it anymore.

 ![Azure AD - Create a client Secret](./Figures/Fig-10-Azure-AD-Add-AplicationSecret.png)